-2.16 THE TILLAGE FILE (TILL.DAT)
+2.17 THE TILLAGE FILE (TILL.DAT)

-The tillage operations in TILL0806.DAT include most common field management activities in agricultural land use.
-There are 28 parameters being used to describe each tillage operation and those parameters are all listed in a single line in TILL0806.DAT file.
-The first two lines of TILL0806.DAT are descriptive lines and consist of columns of eight (8) alpha characters.
+The tillage operations in TILL1501.DAT include most common field management activities in agricultural land use.
+There are 28 parameters being used to describe each tillage operation and those parameters are all listed in a single line in TILL1501.DAT file.
+The first two lines of TILL1501.DAT are descriptive lines and consist of columns of eight (8) alpha characters.

-Field Variable Description LINES 3-N FORMAT: ONE (1) BLANK COLUMN FOLLOWED BY ONE (1) FIELD OF FOUR (4) COLUMNS (INTEGER) FOLLOWED BY ONE (1) BLANK COLUMN FOLLOWED BY ONE FIELD OF EIGHT (8) ALPHA CHARACTERS FOLLOWED BY ONE BLANK COLUMN FOLLOWED BY ONE FIELD OF FOUR (4) ALPHA CHARACTERS FOLLOWED BY TWENTY- SEVEN (27) FIELDS OF EIGHT (8) COLUMNS INCLUDING UP TO THREE DECIMAL PLACES (FLOATING) 1 TNUM Equipment number (cols.2-5) (Range: 1-∞) For reference purposes only.
-Operations are accessed by their sequential location in the file.
-For example, an operation number 9 will access the ninth operation regardless of the setting of this variable.
+Field Variable Description LINES 3-N FORMAT: ONE (1) BLANK COLUMN FOLLOWED BY ONE (1) FIELD OF FOUR (4) COLUMNS (INTEGER)FOLLOWED BY ONE (1) BLANK COLUMN FOLLOWED BY ONE FIELD OF EIGHT (8) ALPHA CHARACTERS FOLLOWED BY ONE BLANK COLUMN FOLLOWED BY ONE FIELD OF FOUR (4) ALPHA CHARACTERS FOLLOWED BY TWENTY- NINE (29) FIELDS OF EIGHT (8) COLUMNS INCLUDING UP TO THREE DECIMAL PLACES (FLOATING) 1 TNUM Equipment number (cols.2-5) (Range: $1-\infty$) Operations are accessed by the Equipment Number.
+For example, if operation #251 is used in the operation schedule file, the model will look for this number in the TILL1501.dat file.
 2 TIL Tillage/Equipment operation name. (cols.7-14) A descriptive name of the operation 3 PCD Power code. (cols.
-16-19) (Range: 1-5) POWE: the machine with its own engine for power is generally used to pull other machinery or equipment, like a tractor SELF: the machine has its own engine for power but it does the operation by itself like a combine NON: the machine (or equipment) has no engine for power and it must be pulled by other machinery with engine power IRRI: irrigation equipment CUST: customized equipment.
+16-19) (Range: 1- 5) 1.
+POWE: the machine with its own engine for power is generally used to pull other machinery or equipment, like a tractor 2.
+SELF: the machine has its own engine for power but it does the operation by itself like a combine 3.
+NON: the machine (or equipment) has no engine for power and it must be pulled by other machinery with engine power 4.
+IRRI: irrigation equipment 5.
+CUST: customized equipment.
 4 PRIC Purchase price (\$) (cols.
-20-27) (Range: 0-999999) EXCEPTION: for a custom operation = cost (\$/ha) The amount of money the equipment was actually purchased for.
+20-27) (Range: 0- 999999) EXCEPTION: for a custom operation = cost (\$/ha) The amount of money the equipment was actually purchased for.
 To estimate purchase price subtract 10% from the initial list price.
 5 XLP Initial list price in current (\$) (cols.
-28-35) (Range: 0-999999) The price of the equipment when new.
+28-35) (Range: 0- 999999) The price of the equipment when new.
 The dollar amount takes into account inflation.
 To estimate Initial list prices add 10% to the purchase price.
 6 HRY Annual use (h) (cols.
 36-43) (Range: 0-8760) Amount of time per year the equipment is used.